The directors of the group are responsible for relationships with our suppliers. Our way of working can be summarised in a few simple principles:

 They are invited to respect working times and not go beyond them.
 For those who are paid by the day, we check that they do not exceed the working time authorised by law and that they do not misuse remote connections.

-The number of overtime hours worked in 2018 in the group was 40,349 hours accounted for primarily by the 2 or 4 extra hours mentioned above.
+The number of overtime hours worked in 2020 in the group was 43,321 hours, accounted for primarily by the 2 or 4 extra hours mentioned above.
+Overtime represented 3.7% of total hours worked.

 All part-time positions in the company are chosen by employees who opt for that format.